suerfu/polaris/README.md

 # polaris

 polaris is a general-purpose, modular and versatile framework for facilitating small- to mid-scale data acquisition.
+In the polaris framework:

 * User-specific functionalities are implemented as runtime dynamic loaded libraries (DLL) referred to as modules.
-* Each module is launched as a separate thread for efficient multi-tasking.
+* Each module is launched as a separate thread for fast and efficient multi-tasking.
 * polaris framework acts as a common platform that coordinates the transition of user modules throughout different phases of DAQ, and the communication between them.

 ### Requirement

 polaris is based on Linux OS and Linux API.
 Library dependence is minimal: in addition to standard C++ libraries, it requires pthread and dll at the least.

 If inter-process/inter-host communication is needed, the default interface module is linux socket.
 However user can easily implement an interface module that utilizes other socket libraries.

 The graphics of the test module depends on ROOT ( a data analysis framework mainly used in high energy physics), and if one wishes to run the visualization, ROOT libraries should be installed.
 If python is installed instead, user can also visualiza data by sending it to python program via inter-host communication module.